actfong/kenny/README.md

   The first one gets method `def process_action` defined and `def logger` *redefined*.

   The body of `def process_action` is the `:block` that has been supplied to the configuration.
   Hence `:block` must be a Lambda or a Proc.
   (Lambda will raise errors with wrong number of arguments, Proc won't)

   The `def logger` method (in ActiveSupport::LogSubscriber) gets overridden and will return the logger-instance that you have provided to the configuration.
 (In this case, its the `request_logger` that you have defined at the top of your config).

   This class is then attached to :action_controller, by looking up the event-name 'process_action.action_controller'

   The idea of redefining `def logger` may sound a bit scary, but this is necessary to keep events from different instrumentation channels on different log files.
 If `:logger` option is not provided, then that LogSubscriber class will use the default Rails logger (and hence writing to your production.log etc)

   The second LogSubscriber class will have method `def start_processing` defined and the method body is again what has been supplied in the :block configuration.

   The difference is that `:logger` has not been provided, hence it won't override the logger method for this LogSubscriber.
 In Rails, this means it will fall back to the default `Rails.logger`.
+  Mind you that even though a LogSubscriber has access to a logger, it does not mean you have to use it!
+There is nothing wrong with subscribing to an event and not log its data to file at all!
+There are other things you could do with this data.
   At the end, this class gets attached to :active_record, by looking up the event-name 'sql.active_record'

 #### Be careful with variable scopes and lambdas